PostHog/github-star-sync-plugin/README.md

 # GitHub Star Sync Plugin

 Synchronise Github stars with PostHog.
-Creates a new event for each star with the correct timestamp.
+Emits a "GitHub Star" for each star with the correct timestamp.

 Requires PostHog 1.21+.